-Noting the difficulties in measuring export performance (especially financial performance) of companies, we develop a new measurement approach grounded on modern portfolio theory.
-This approach allows deducing the margin ratio, the risk and the correlation with domestic activities of export activities knowing export intensities, domestic and global financial performance of exporting companies.
-Using a sample of French companies in the wine industry on the period 2001-2005, these implicit financial export performance characteristics are estimated.
-Main results are the following: export activities permit to obtain a better global margin-risk relationship essentially due to diversification gains because export financial performance seems to be inferior to the domestic one for a great majority of companies.
+Noting the difficulties of measuring a company's export performance and especially financial performance, we develop a new measurement approach grounded on modern portfolio theory.
+The export intensities and the global financial performance of exporting companies being known, this approach allows deducing the export margin ratio, export risk and correlation of domestic activities with export activities.
+Using a sampling from French companies in the wine industry from 2001-2005, these implicit financial export performance characteristics are estimated.
+Main results found: export activities permit a better global margin-risk relationship essentially due to diversification gains because export financial performance seems to be inferior to the domestic one for a great majority of companies.

-Keywords: export, financial measures, performance, wine industry, JEL classification: M16, Q13, Q 14, Q 17,
+Keywords: export, financial measures, performance, wine industry